commonpike/rsinject/html/README.md

 #### demo/config.js

-Copy the config file somewhere in you site and edit it.
+Copy `demo/config.js` somewhere in your site and edit it.
 RSInject requires it; make sure the path is set correctly.

 It contains the `window.rsConf` that ReadSpeaker wants,